syntasso/workshop/enhancing-a-promise/README.md

 Probably not very often.

 Application teams need to be able to easily run their services in different environments.
 They'll want specific sizes, particular backup strategies, defined versions, and more.
-Business stakeholders in many parts of the business need to be able to easily understand the state of service usage as it applies to them (hello audit, billing, and security!).
+Key stakeholders in other parts of the business need to be able to easily understand the state of service usage as it applies to them (hello audit, billing, and security!).

-Your team works with all of these users to understand the if, when, and how of each of these requests and creates a platform off the back of a prioritised backlog of platform features.
+Your team works with all of these users to understand the if, when, and how of each of these requests and creates a platform from a prioritised backlog of platform features.

 This platform needs to be extensible and flexible&mdash;your users will have new and changing needs, and you'll want to quickly respond to valuable feature requests.

-Kratix and Promises make it much easier to create a platform paved with high value, Golden Paths that deliver value easily and quickly.
+Kratix and Promises make it easier to create a platform paved with high value, Golden Paths that deliver value easily and quickly.

 The exercise below is an example of creating and enhancing a Promise as a response to user and business needs.